kjosib/kjosib.github.io/kick_off.md

 * Meaningful work can begin.

 Finally, periodic realignment meetings help keep the project on-track.
+The realignment allows for the direction of the momentum to be adjusted where necessary and given a renewed boost.
+They may be required with a frequency depending on magnitude and complexity of the task;
+ongoing assessment of how well the project is adhering to the initial goals, schedule, budget, etc.;
+and how much interpersonal interface the project requires.
 Gently massaged, the form and substance of the kick-off meeting can be a great way to draw attention to, and begin to resolve, project imbalances.

-Indeed, even if you've inherited a disaster, cutting your losses is a project in itself.
+Indeed, even if you've inherited a disaster, cutting your losses and getting out of Dodge is a project in itself.
-It merits something akin to a kick-off.
+It merits something akin to a kick-off, at least among your inner cabal.

 ## How To?